praegus/fitnesse-bootstrap-plus-theme/readme.md

 New tooltips can be added by editing fitnesse/resources/bootstrap-plus/txt/toolTipData.txt and putting text at the end of the file and seperating by enters in format [this is a tooltip] without the brackets

+* Tooltips will now also load in from fixtures.

+you can add tooltips to your fixture by adding Tooltips.txt(case insensitive) to the root off your fixture.

 * Tooltips can now contain links

 You can add a link to your tooltip by adding a simple link html tag to your tooltip.